-Institutio Institutional (I3C) "I2C-U" "I2C-E" "I3C-U" "I3C-E" "I3C-G" "I3C-C" Initial Issue Price The Initial Issue Price v Board of Directors The Initial Issue Price will be determined by the Board of Directors on the Launch Date.
-ISIN Code LU1869435203 LU1869435385 LU1869435468 LU1869435542 LU1869435625 LU1869435898 Minimum Net Asset Value per Share Class USD 30,000,000 (or equivalent in any other currency) USD 30,000,000 (or equivalent in any other currency) Minimum Initial Subscription Amount EUR 10,000 (or equivalent in any other currency) USD 5,000,000 (or equivalent in any other currency) Minimum Initial Subsequent Subscription Amount EUR 10,000 (or equivalent in any other currency) USD 5,000,000 (or equivalent in any other currency) Minimum Subsequent Subscription Amount 1 Share 1 Share Minimum Redemption Amount 1 Share 1 Share Management Company Fee Up to 0.95% p.a.
-Up to 0.70% p.a.
+Institutional (I2C) 1

+"I2C-U" "I2C-E" "I2C-G" "I2C-C"

+Initial Issue Price USD 100 EUR 100 GBP 100 CHF 100

+ISIN Code LU2502330355 LU2502330439 LU2502330512 LU2502330603

+Minimum Net Asset Value per Share Class EUR 1,000,000 (or equivalent in any other currency)

+Minimum Initial Subscription Amount EUR 5,000,000 (or equivalent in any other currency)

+Minimum Initial Subsequent Subscription Amount EUR 5,000,000 (or equivalent in any other currency)

+Minimum Subsequent Subscription Amount 1 Share

+Minimum Redemption Amount 1 Share

+Management Company Fee 2 Up to 0.80% p.a.

 Performance Fee Yes.
+Please see below

+Taxe d'Abonnement 0.01% p.a.

+Dividends No

-Please see below Yes.
-Please see below Taxe d'Abonnement 0.01% p.a.
-0.01% p.a.
-Dividends No No Upfront Subscription Sales Charge N/A N/A
+Upfront Subscription Sales Charge N/A

-&lt;sup>1 The Board of Directors intends to close the I2C and I3C Share Classes to new subscriptions on the Launch Date other than subsequent subscriptions by existing I2C and I3C shareholders respectively.
+1 The Board of Directors intends to close the I2C Share Classes to new subscriptions on the Launch Date other than subsequent subscriptions by existing I2C shareholders.
 The Board of Directors reserves the right to close and/or reopen any Share Class for further subscriptions at any time at its sole discretion.
+2 The Management Company Fee is payable monthly and is calculated on each Valuation Day on the basis of the Net Asset Value of the relevant Share Class.
+The